Apologies, but no results were found.

 Liceras, J. & Carter, D. (2009).
 La Adquisición del Léxico.
 In E. de Miguel (Ed.), Panorama de la Lexicología (pp.371-404).
 Barcelona: Editorial Ariel.

 Carter, D. (2003).
-A Tense Distortion: Variation in the Use of the Present Perfect, Based on the Atlas Lingüístico de la Península Ibérica, Toronto Working Papers in Linguistics 21: Proceedings of the Fourth Annual Meeting of the Niagara Linguistics Society.
+A Tense Distortion: variation in use of the present perfect, based on the Altas Lingüístico de la Península Ibérica.
+Niagara Linguistic Symposium IV: Synchrony and Diachrony.
 Toronto: Department of Linguistics, University of Toronto.
-15-26.